 Referrals – This is just word-of-mouth advertising.
-If your friend or coworker or someone in your real estate club can refer you to a flooring company, that’s a good place to start.
-That said, you should take the recommendation with a grain of salt, and you should still look them up online.
+If your friend, coworker, or someone in your real estate club can refer you to a flooring company, that’s an excellent place to start.
+That said, you should take the recommendations with a grain of salt and still look them up online.

 Offline – When you’re in the market for new floors, you may start to notice flooring companies as you drive around town.
-Or those fliers in the mail from floorers may all of a sudden standout.
-That’s a good way to first hear about these companies, but again you should check them out online.
+Or those fliers in the mail from floorers may stand out suddenly.
+That’s an excellent way to first hear about these companies, but again you should check them out online.

 Tip #1: Do it All Through One Source

-When it comes to knowing how to hire a flooring company, the first thing you should know is whether they are providing you everything that you need.
+When it comes to knowing how to hire a flooring company, you should first know whether they are providing you with everything you need.
 You shouldn’t buy flooring from one place and look for another company to install it.
-An efficient company helps you pick out the right flooring for your rental property and installs it.
+An efficient company helps you pick and install the right flooring for your rental property.

 Tip #2: Know Your Contractor